-“We come now to the third tower, called Yetzirah,” Brother William said.
+“We come now to the third tower, called Yetzirah,” Father William said.
 “We come to the Formation.

 “The final reunification, when Adam Kadmon and Adam HaRishon again become one, will take epochs.
 Not until the next world — at least — will that happen.
 Until then, the pain of the Splitting of Adam will haunt the world.
 Our ancestors knew this.
 They knew that, while the Fourth World ended and the Fifth began, some things would remain, bleeding from the old world into the new.
 So those who knew traveled from all across the world to gather at First Temple, Yucca Mountain, and formed our priesthood and began our vigil.

 “For as long as there has been life, there has been death.
 For as long as there has been death, there have been scavengers to clear away the remains so that new life can form.
 The vulture is ugly, but it serves a noble purpose.
 So, decided those first priests, would we.

 “We would keep vigil over the remnants of the Splitting.
 So long as a single human breathed, we would be the vultures clearing away the corpse of the Fourth World, letting life arise from death.”